What is a sitemap?

-Submit the HTTPS version of sitemap to Google search console of the https version of your domain.
+Submit the HTTPS version of the sitemap using Google Search Console for the https version of your domain.

 What to expect during the migration

-After you have switched to HTTPS you will notice that the indexed pages of your site will start dropping for your HTTP version and start increasing for the HTTPS version.
+After you have switched to HTTPS you will notice that the number of indexed pages of your site will start dropping for your HTTP version and start increasing for the HTTPS version.

 Keep an eye on the Sitemaps report to see if any errors start appearing.